Elizabeth Ellet recorded the lives of the women of the American Revolution – and meddled in the life of Edgar Allan Poe.

 One of those letters included the seductive phrase in German to ‘call for it at her residence this evening.’

-An angry Poe had never called for ‘it,’ but he returned Ellet’s letters to her residence.
+An angry Poe had never called for ‘it,’ but he returned Ellet’s letters to her home.

-Poe is said to have written the short story Hop-Frog in revenge against Ellet.
+Poe supposedly wrote the short story Hop-Frog in revenge against Elizabeth Ellet.
 The scandal permanently tarnished his personal and literary reputation.

 The Women of the American Revolution

-Ellet was no longer welcomed by the New York literati, and in late 1845 she turned her hand to history.
+New York’s literati no longer welcomed Elizabeth Ellet, and in late 1845 she turned her hand to history.
 She traveled the country searching historical society records and interviewing descendants and acquaintances of revolutionary-era women.
 Through them she obtained unpublished letters and diaries, which she used in her research.

 These women, she argued, had helped win American independence.